 How Online Stores Can Increase AOV Using Cross-Sell Techniques

-Growing AOV is one of the ways to increase your online store’s turnover.
+Growing AOV (average order value) is one of the ways to increase your online store’s turnover.
 This means getting customers to spend more.
 You can either do this using upsell or cross-sell techniques.

 Upsell and cross-sell methods may significantly boost your revenue, though they don’t require huge investments.
 Amazon, for example, makes up to 35% of their income using them.
 Sections like “Customers who bought this item also bought” and “What other items do customers buy after viewing this item?” help Amazon generate substantial incomes.